majick/entry/README.md

 ### Paste Expiration

 When creating a paste, you can set to have your paste expire at a given time and date.
-When this time comes, your paste will automatically be deleted by Entry.
+When this time comes, your paste will automatically be deleted by Bundles.
 This is useful if you don't set an edit password on your paste and are unable to delete it.
 Information about expired pastes is not kept after their deletion, and their custom URL because open again once they expire.

 Can be disabled through the server config. `app.enable_expiry`

 ### Admin Panel

-Entry provides an admin panel that is locked behind a set password that allows the server owner to manage pastes on their server quickly and easily.
+Bundles provides an admin panel that is locked behind a set password that allows the server owner to manage pastes on their server quickly and easily.
 The admin password is set on initial configuration, and stored (plain text) in `data/config.json` with the key `admin`.

 #### Logs